-- 1. The wheels, axle and tongue shall be removed and the unit shall be placed on a permanent foundation containing, at a minimum, a four (4) foot masonry frost wall completely surrounding the perimeter of the unit. - 2.
+- 1. The wheels, axle and tongue shall be removed and the unit shall be placed on a permanent foundation containing, at a minimum, a 4-foot masonry frost wall completely surrounding the perimeter of the unit. - 2.
 The roof pitch shall be at least one to four (1:4).
 Roof shingles shall be either asphalt compositionshingles or approved wood shingles or shakes. - 3.
 Exterior wall surfaces shall be covered with materials similar to residential, site built dwellings.
 They may include clapboards, simulated clapboards such as conventional vinyl or metal siding, wood shingles or smooth, ribbed or corrugated metal or plastic panels, except as permitted above. - 4.
-The minimum horizontal dimension of the unit as installed on the site is fourteen (14) feet.
-The minimum floorarea of the unit shall be seven hundred fifty (750) square feet. - 5.
-The unit shall be sited on the lot so that it is within thirty (30) degrees of being parallel to the front property line of the lot (or the chord connecting the two points where the side lot lines meet the front line if the property line is curved).
-This requirement shall not apply if the width of the front building facing, including the unit and any permanently attached additions, is more than twenty-four (24) feet or if the unit is set back two hundred fifty (250) feet or more from the nearest street.
+The minimum horizontal dimension of the unit as installed on the site is 14 feet.
+The minimum floorarea of the unit shall be 750 square feet. - 5.
+The unit shall be sited on the lot so that it is within 30 degrees of being parallel to the front property line of the lot (or the chord connecting the two points where the side lot lines meet the front line if the property line is curved).
+This requirement shall not apply if the width of the front building facing, including the unit and any permanently attached additions, is more than 24 feet or if the unit is setback 250 feet or more from the nearest street.